Sonampasi/CodePath-Android-SimpleTodo/README.md

 ## Notes

-I have encountered some minor issues of dependencies.
+I have encountered some minor issues of Android Studio's dependencies.

 ## License